Economic Growth, Cycles and Policy

 Macroeconomic Schools

-The Kenynesian Branch
+The Keynesian Branch

 • Keynesians: focus on the short-run.
 They argue that markets don't always clear and that government intervention is necessary to manage the business cycle.